 Watch this video to follow along at each step:

-When it comes to transmitting data in a connected home environment, REST, WebSockets, and MQTT are commonly used protocols, but for different use cases.
+When it comes to transmitting data in a connected home environment, both REST and WebSockets are commonly used protocols, but they have different characteristics and use cases.

 Watch this video to recap the steps: